jackokring/goali/README.md

 "useful" sh*t @ home?
 * OK, as a prototype it kind of works ;D. Tai-Ping?
 Is he 'ard lady boy?

+### Things which are Really Sinter Net Things

+* Ah, hot metal.
+Maybe a proxy JS wall and `*.md` server?
+Like for local `*.html` building?
+Some user control data sharding?
+It obviously needs some authority based access protocols for utility. `_O_-_ETA_` yeah, like, bean ear lawn?

 ---

 ## Extracted Link Definitions (Invisible)